AgnostiqHQ/covalent/CONTRIBUTING.md

 guarantees all info, warning, error and critical messages will be shown.
 If this environment variable is not set, the default value of `WARNING` is used.

 ## Writing Tests
 All feature changes and bug fixes should be accompanied by tests.
+The bulk of the tests in the repo should be unit tests as opposed to functional or integration tests.
+A short definition of each type of test:

+1. Unit tests - the scope of unit tests are usually at a functional level, i.e. given an input, check if the output is as expected.
+Furthermore, care needs to be taken to mock other functions, context managers, I/O tasks within the function that is being tested.
+2. Integration tests - the scope of integration tests varies from a functional to module level.
+Here, we also test that functions or methods behave in certain ways given an input without mocking some of the other functions.
+The objective is to test how different functions / modules behave when "integrated".
+3. Functional tests - the scope of these tests are on a user experience level.
+The purpose here is to ensure that commonly defined software use cases leads to expected behaviour / output (without encountering runtime errors etc.) for a given input.

 Below, we list some important guidelines when writing tests.

-* Write unit tests as opposed to integration or functional tests (unless there's a really good reason for it).
+* **Write unit tests as opposed to integration or functional tests (unless there's a really good reason for it).**

 * In the case of bug fixes, write tests for which the code breaks before implementing the bug fix.